How to protect yourself from hacking and other remote control computer scams

 Also, please spread this advice as far and wide as possible.
 Tell your old folks, tell your friends.

-1 - HANG UP 2 - POWER DOWN YOUR COMPUTER 3 - CALL SOMEONE YOU TRUST FOR HELP
+1 - HANG UP / DON'T CALL THE NUMBER 2 - POWER DOWN YOUR COMPUTER 3 - CALL SOMEONE YOU TRUST FOR HELP

 4 - CALL YOUR BANK.